Randy Wicker: Stonewall uprising and aftermath

 Wicker was a witness to the Stonewall riots in June, 1969, which are recognized as the start of the modern gay liberation movement.
 He later recalled seeing rioters set bonfires and throw garbage barrels through the windows of Greenwich Village businesses.
 "All I could think was, Oh my God, they're going to burn up a little old Italian lady or some child is going to be killed and we're going to be the bogey-man of the seventies."

-Despite his early activism, Wicker denounced the riots at a community organizational meeting a week later, saying that "throwing rocks through windows doesn't open doors" and dismissing "disorderly" behaviour as a means to social tolerance.
+Despite his early activism, Wicker denounced the riots at a community organizational meeting a week later, saying that "throwing rocks through windows doesn't open doors" and dismissing "disorderly" behavior as a means to social tolerance.
 He temporarily distanced himself from the gay movement, but returned by writing in 1970 for Gay, a tabloid magazine, and again in 1972 to lend his name as co-author The Gay Crusaders, a compilation of profiles of early movement leaders, with Kay Lahusen (writing under the name "Kay Tobin") though Lahusen, who was uncomfortable with public speaking, wrote it all and Wicker simply agreed to do promotion of the book.

 Wicker joined the Gay Activists Alliance (GAA), a more structured activist group that formed in response to what was seen as the excesses of the Gay Liberation Front (GLF).
 The GLF had an intersectional approach, and spread their focus amongst a number of left-oriented political activities, including opposition to the Vietnam War and support for the Black Panther Party.
 The GAA members wanted to concentrate their energies exclusively on gay rights issues.
-As a member of the GAA, Wicker participated in a series of zaps - occupation-style actions.
+As a member of the GAA, Wicker participated in a series of zaps, or occupation-style actions.
 At times Wicker also covered these events for gay media outlets like Gay and The Advocate.
 Wicker was roommates with GLF Drag Queen Caucus, Street Transvestite Action Revolutionaries (STAR) co-founder, and ACT UP activist Marsha P. Johnson from 1982 until Johnson's death in 1992.

 Since 2009, Wicker has been documenting and participating in the Radical Faerie communities in Tennessee and New York.

+In 2023, he served as grand marshal of the NYC Pride March and launched a petition to remove the General Phil Sheridan statue from Stonewall National Monument because of "Sheridan's massacre of Indigenous people."
+He also donated his archives to the National LGBTQ+ Archives the same year.